tarantool/doc/doc/book/connectors/__c.rst

 Before connecting on the ``tnt`` stream, some options may have to be set.
 The most important option is TNT_OPT_URI.
-In this program, the URI is ``localhost:3301``, since that is where the Tarantool server is supposed to be listening.
+In this program, the URI is ``localhost:3301``, since that is where the Tarantool instance is supposed to be listening.

 Function description: